- September 25, 1991

-He was born on 25th of September, 1991 in Auburn, California, and as a boy started to drive karting.
+He was born on September 25, 1991 in Auburn, California, and as a boy started to drive karting.
 In 2005, he was IKF Grand National champion in the Yamaha 100 cc class and also the semi-finalist of the Red Bull Formula 1 American Drivers search that helped him to make further progress.
 The following year, he received the Skip Barber Racing School scholarship to race in the National Championship.
 Rossi finished 3rd overall and at the age of 14 he became the youngest race winner in the series.

 In 2007, Alex moved to Formula BMW Americas and did really well in his rookie season.
 Driving for Team Apex Racing, Rossi finished 3rd in the standings, after he has won three races.
 Next year, he became the series champion, this time as a driver of the Eurointernational team.
 His performances were impressive after he has won 10 out of 15 races that season and became the first US driver who won the title in the series.
 The brilliant season was crowned at Formula BMW World Final in Mexico City where Rossi claimed the world title.